Tang Shaoyi

 Tang Shaoyi (唐紹儀; 2 January 1862 – 30 September 1938), also spelled Tong Shao Yi, courtesy name Shaochuan (少川), was a Chinese statesman who briefly served as the first Premier of the Republic of China in 1912.
-In 1938, while preparing to collaborate with the Japanese during the Second Sino-Japanese War, he was assassinated by the staff of the Bureau of Investigation and Statistics in Shanghai.
+In 1938, he was assassinated by the staff of the Bureau of Investigation and Statistics in Shanghai who mistakenly believed that he was preparing to collaborate with the Japanese during the Second Sino-Japanese War.

 Early life

 Tang was a native of Xiangshan County, Guangdong.
-Tang was educated in the United States, attending elementary school in Springfield, Massachusetts, and high school in Hartford, Connecticut.
-He later studied at Queen's College, Hong Kong, and then Columbia University in New York on the Chinese Educational Mission.
-He was a member of Columbia College's class of 1882 before being recalled back to China by the Qing government.
+Brought to the United States as a student of the Chinese Educational Mission, he attended elementary school in Springfield, Massachusetts and Hartford Public High School in Hartford, Connecticut.

+In 1880, he was admitted to Columbia University, but was forced to cut short his studies when the Qing government ended the Mission in 1881 and ordered all students to return to China.
 Tong was a classmate and close friend of future Columbia president Nicholas Murray Butler.